Skip to content

 This undermines a foundational principle of human rights governance: that individuals must be treated in accordance with their lived, embodied, and socially recognised reality, not reduced to a single immutable datum that contradicts their legal and material existence.

 This manifesto does not seek to re-litigate identity.
 It addresses a failure of governance.
-Systems designed to protect have been recalibrated in ways that no longer reflect the people they act upon, generating foreseeable and preventable harm to safety, dignity, health, and participation.
+Systems designed to protect have been reconfigured in ways that no longer reflect the people they act upon, generating foreseeable and preventable harm to safety, dignity, health, and participation.

 What follows sets out a response grounded in positive obligations and practical repair.
 It does not demand new rights.
 It seeks to restore the effective enjoyment of those already affirmed by redesigning systems to function accurately and fairly.
 It asks how institutions can meet their duties without forcing disclosure, requiring discretionary exceptions, or placing the burden of proof on those most exposed to harm.